Jump to:

 Amnesia is a masterclass in the stealth horror genre.
 As the title suggests, you wake up in a…place that you know nothing about.
 Oh, and there’s a ton of horrific eldritch creatures patrolling the corridors.
 Lovely.

-This terrifying horror game enforces stealth, as there is nothing you can do to fight the monsters but run and hide.
+Amnesia’s gameplay enforces stealth, as there is nothing you can do to fight the monsters but run and hide.
 But while stealth is your weapon, it’s also used against you.
 Thanks to the game’s amazing level and sound design, every minute in the game is fraught with tension, along with the certainty that something is watching you…

 11. Mark of the Ninja: Remastered